rjshoemaker55/my-concierge/README.md

 My Concierge is an elegant virtual travel assistant.
 It provides a simplistic, minimalist approach to searching for hotels and flights.

 ## Work in Progress
-Due to API issues, the flight and hotel searches are not currently working.
-We have included some placeholder flights for the time being, but this functionality will be completed shortly.
+Due to API issues, the flight and hotel searches are not fully functional.
+We have included some placeholder flights for the time being, but this feature will be completed shortly.

 ### What's to come
 Besides the flight and hotel search functionality, we will also be adding:

  1. [ ] Validation for form inputs
- 2. [ ] Back and forward buttons for form
+ 2. [ ] Back and forward navigation for form
  3. [ ] User accounts for saving searches

  Will add other options as they come to mind.